OpenDevICON/opendevicon/docs/testBasicToken.md

 $ rm -rf __init__.py
 ```

 Now, install this **[ODI Contracts]()** library.
 Package import is prohibited except iconservice and the files in your deployed SCORE folder tree.
-So, the ODI Contracts library cannot be installed from outside.
+So, the ODI Contracts library cannot be imported from outside.

 ```Shell
 $ pip install -i https://test.pypi.org/simple/ odicontracts1==0.0.1 -t .